dbaber/TicTacToe/design/API.md

 Here we list all `waiting` public games so that they can be joined by other players as player2.

-**Example Request** - List all available `waiting` public games
+**Example Request** - List all available `waiting` public games _Security Note_: Here we have to make sure we do not expose any player codes.
 ```
 GET /api/game/ HTTP/1.1
 Host: localhost:5000